sarahhcodes/word-quiz/README.md

 ## Vocabuary Source
 Included in the csv and txt folders are sample vocabuary lists.
-I am using lists based on the Japanese Language Proficiancy Test (JLPT) for my own study purposes.
+I am using lists based on the JLPT (Japanese Language Proficiency Test) for my own study purposes.
 The program will generate quizes based on any word list with a key value pair.

 ### Formatting Text File